Best time to travel

 Check in to the hotel

-Dinner and overnight stay at Sun and Sea hotel in Unawatuna (Ground Floor Rooms)
+Dinner and overnight stay at Sun and Sea hotel in Unawatuna (Ground Floor Rooms)or similar

 Day 07: Unawatuna (B,L,D)